-Tampering with cooperative meters or other equipment will subject said service to all costs involved in restoring the meter and service to its proper order, the estimated kilowatt-hour consumption over the period of time involved in the tampering, plus a Meter Tampering Charge of \$350.00.
+Tampering with cooperative meters or other equipment will subject the member responsible for said service to all costs involved in restoring the meter and facilities to its proper order.
+In addition, the estimated kilowatt-hour consumption over the period of time involved in the tampering or a diversion of the cooperative meter, plus a Meter Tampering Charge of \$350.00, will be billed to the member.